inspired/TA-cisco_ios/README.txt

 +++ 2.1.0 (2014-11-10)
 Features:
 * NAME CHANGED to Cisco Networks Add-on.
-Remove your old TA-cisco_ios folder after upgrading.
 * RFC5424 support (untested).
 Rewrites sourcetype rfc5424_syslog to cisco:ios if it matches.
 Also extracts fields

 +++ 2.0.0 (2014-09-19)